Arunachal Pradesh

 A senior community member, from the Mebo sub-division, was quoted as saying, "We had a public meeting for the dams and Forest Conservation Act with all the village heads, public leaders, senior citizens and Panchayati Raj Institution members.
 We have also held a resolution in the meeting that recently, in the Parliament, the Forest Conservation Act was passed, and we stand against such amendments because its completely against our tribes and tribal lands.
 We demand the Government to take it back.
 We totally oppose the government's plan to construct mega dam of 10,000 MW on Siang.
 The government intends to retain China's mega power project dam of 60,000 MW with these dams.
 It really makes no sense and appears impossible.
 We are the landowners.
 Is it not important to get our consent prior to such decisions?
 Before pursuing such ambitious projects, the governments should look back in the history and see the series of disasters that brought chaos to the land and human lives"

-On 14 September 2023, more than 7,000 people gather at Geku Village, Upper Siang to take oath against the proposed 10,000 MW Siang Dam.
+On 14 September 2023, more than 7,000 people gathered at Geku Village, Upper Siang to take oath against the proposed 10,000 MW Siang Dam.
 Adi Miri, the Priest, Shaman initiated the oath during the anti-dam meeting at Geku, Upper Siang.

 An Assam-based hydrologist, who did not want to be named, said these projects should not have been taken up in the first place.
 “Apart from being unviable, these guarantee disaster for Arunachal Pradesh and downstream regions in Assam,” he said.